Cloverleaf 5.8G antenna cover (compatible for 90 degree adaptor)

-Cloverleaf 5.8G antenna cover (compatible for 90 degree adaptor)

 Cloverleaf 5.8G antenna cover (compatible for 90 degree adaptor) by brianhomer is licensed under the Creative Commons - Attribution license.

-We're sure brianhomer would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure brianhomer would love to see what you've printed.
+Please document your print and share a Make with the community.